SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/user-experiences-overview.md

 ## Recycle Bin

-You can use the Microsoft Graph to either soft-delete or permanent-delete items in containers.
-Soft-deleted items are moved to the container’s recycle bin and retained for 93 days.
-During this period, the items can be restored or permanently deleted using the Microsoft Graph APIs.
+You can use Microsoft Graph to either delete or permanently delete items in containers.
+Deleted items are moved to the container’s recycle bin and retained for 93 days.
+During this period, the items can be restored or permanently deleted using Microsoft Graph.
 An item in recycle bin is permanently deleted when it exceeds the 93-day retention period.
 Permanently deleted items can't be restored.